 Before you get properly started, you may lack the resources.
 That’s the whole plot.
 Resources include at least money, time and knowledge.
 Personally I would read willpower in this equation, though it may not scientifically belong there.
 Willpower is firmly anchored in the driver and its use (The Essence of the Music Business, pages 47-52).

 Perhaps the biggest endeavor in the music business is artistic freedom on the other hand and financial independence on the other.
 Pursuing this goal takes time and requires travel, footwork (The Essence of the Music Business, pages 18-25).

-Of course, this is not so black and white or easy.
 Every step of promotion is tied to unwritten rules and prevailing business practices in the industry (The Essence of the Music Business: Philosophy, pages 36-43).
 It is also good to take account of reputation factors.

 On a personal level, the key is how that support is taken into account.
 Sometimes support is selfless.
 In this situation, the beneficiary should be responsible that no-one is unnecessarily exploited.
 If the aid produces economic results, it should also benefit the supporter (The Essence of the Music Business: Philosophy pages 150-152, 166-168).
-It is a question of responsible music business.
+It is a question of the responsible music business.